Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/white_blood_cells/conclusion.md

 ## Finding the best choice of parameters

-It is tempting to try many different choices for the parameters of a neural network, and simply take the parameter values that produce the best end results.
-Yet recall from our previous discussion (CITE) of the curse of dimensionality that strange things can happen in multi-dimensional space.
-In this case, our multi-dimensional space corresponds to the choice of all possible parameter values, and because we have such enormous freedom, it will be possible to choose parameter values that produce a perfect result on our dataset.

-The question is what happens when we sample *new* data and plug them into the same neural network.
-Will the correct output neurons fire for each of our data, or will we run into the curse of dimensionality?

 In a previous lesson (CITE), we discussed how to assess the results of a classification algorithm like k-NN on a collection of data with known classes.
 To this end, we established a subset of our data called the *validation set* and asked how well the classification algorithm performed on these data, pretending that we did not know the correct class for each data point.

 To generalize this idea to our neural network classifier, we divide our data with known classes into a **training set** and a **test set**.
 We then seek the choice of parameters that "performs the best" on the training set, ignoring the test set for the moment.